-Amongst the most hardy of trees available, birches are pretty easy to grow in any reasonably fertile, well drained soil (although Betula nigra is excellent in damp but not waterlogged soil).
+Amongst the most hardy of trees and with an ability to thrive in many situations, Birches are pretty easy to grow in any reasonably fertile, well drained soil (although River Birch is excellent in damp but not waterlogged soil).
 They need sun or dappled shade and ideally some protection from cold winds and it's sensible not to plant in a frost pocket.
 Some say that planting in full sun helps keep the bark colours bright (by producing botulin which gives the trees their chalky white bloom).
-You can gently wash down (cool water) the bark to remove accumulated grime
+You can gently wash down (cool water) the bark to remove accumulated grime.